CoolRunner-dk/business-central-php/README.md

 - `all()` : `array`
   - Get all Entities in the collection as an array
+  - This is a heavy method call on large collections - Use wisely!
   - Note: If the EntityCollection isn't fully loaded then the remaining Entities will be fetched!

 - `getEntitySet`: [EntitySet](#entityset)